jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

      Quickstarts that require Knowledge Base capabilities to be enabled on the project display this warning.
 To resolve it, right-click on the warning message in the in the JBoss Developer Studio `Problems` window and choose `Quick Fix`.
 This opens a window with the fix `Enable Knowledge Base capabilities on project <project-name>` selected.
 Make sure all projects are selected and click `Finish` to resolve the warning.

+* **JPA Problem: Console configuration QUICKSTART_HOME does not exist.
+Hibernate specific validation and content assist will be limited.**

+    This warning is intermittent and can occur with any quickstart project that uses Hibernate.
+This is a known issue.
+For more information, see <https://issues.jboss.org/browse/JBIDE-17483>.